So the post by the present writer, “Why I do not Believe in Edenics” received a “Like” from a Dr. Joseph Suglia.

 Based on his academic career, or his earlier boast to greatness, “there’s Jesuitry in it”16 – well, maybe.
 At any rate, his claim to be the greatest writer in the world may be considered advertising.
-Our research into moral theology suggests that one who advertises is not lying when making claims to the having the best product, because no intelligent person is expected to literally believe the claims – to which the present writer would add, that in his Canadian province of Ontario, the principle of caveat emptor (let the buyer beware) was learnt in 4th grade spelling class.
+Our research into moral theology suggests that one who advertises is not lying when making claims to having the best product, because no intelligent person is expected to literally believe such boasts – to which the present writer would add, that in his Canadian province of Ontario, the principle of caveat emptor (let the buyer beware)17 was learnt in 4th grade spelling class.
 Ergo, he may make whatever claim he pleases.

 Where we have news of the blogs that he has liked, or in the ratings of him as a professor, there are no indications of an arrogant individual stuck in an ivory tower.
-Rather, here we have a person with a Ph.D. not just taking the time to do his job, correcting the work of students who directly or indirectly have paid him to do so, but also reserving moments to look at the material written by ordinary free-lance bloggers – an activity done for free, without corrections made, without criticism given; with the higher descending to the lower, freely giving of his time, lifting up the writers of the liked articles with that oxytocin hormone.
+Rather, here we have a person with a Ph.D. not just taking the time to do his job, and correcting the work of students who directly or indirectly have paid him to do so; but also reserving moments to look at the material written by ordinary free-lance bloggers – an activity in which he engages without any remuneration, without corrections being made or criticism given; with the higher descending to the lower, generously giving of his time, lifting up the writers of the liked articles with that oxytocin hormone.
 As a further example of what we perceive to be his fundamental humility, one of the articles on “Standard Written American English” even mentions a difficulty that he has had in choosing between “masterful” and “masterly“.
-The charge that he is a self-important [*(*)(**)[**](***)] rather is a reflection of the accuser’s deficiencies, a psychological transference of inadequacies by someone who fears to have done much less (we assume).
+The charge that he is a self-important [*(*)(**)[**](***)] seems rather to be a reflection of the accuser’s deficiencies, a psychological transference of inadequacies by someone who fears to have accomplished much less.

 That said, a “like” by Dr. Suglia is not the result of a reflexive movement of his finger, but of the deliberate action of the mind.